+To rationalize such observations, we could first of all note that the probe's reversible CV peaks barely undergo a potential

+Chemical Science

-To rationalize such observations, we could first of all note that the probe reversible CV peaks barely undergo a potential shift, their morphology appearing practically unaffected by the magnet orientation, suggesting an effect of thermodynamic nature.
-Moreover, considering that no systematic variations in peak intensities were obtained, unlike previous SDE experiments, 38,39 we think that the present phenomenon cannot be explained in terms of a different resistance, ΔR , for the transport of α and β electrons within the chiral film.
-38,39 In fact, a potential shift originating from an ohmic drop implies, according to $E=I\cdot R$, a distortion in the I vs E voltammetric signal (the
+shift, their morphology appearing practically unaffected by the magnet's orientation, suggesting an effect of thermodynamic nature.
+Moreover, considering that no systematic variations in peak intensities were obtained, unlike previous SDE experiments,^{38,39} we think that the present phenomenon cannot be explained in terms of a different resistance, ΔR , for the transport of α and β electrons within the chiral film.^{38,39} In fact, a potential shift originating from an ohmic drop implies, according to E = IR, a distortion in the I vs. E voltammetric signal (the potential drop linearly increasing with the current); moreover, in the case of a chemically reversible signal, forward and backward peaks would be distorted and shifted in opposite directions, with $E{1/2}$ remaining practically constant.
+In contrast, the observed rigid shifts, resulting in neatly different $E{1/2}$, could be described as $I{\text{config,north}}(E) = I{\text{config,south}}(E + \text{constant})$ (with "config" standing for the (R)- or (S)-configuration of the chiral film; "north" or "south" standing for the pole close to the electrode surface; and const = 0.15 or 0.46 V, accounting for the constant potential shift observed for c-PEDOT and oligo-BT2T4, respectively).

-View Article Online DOI: 10.1039/C8SC04126A

-E vs SCE / V

-potential drop linearly increasing with the current); moreover, in the case of a chemically reversible signal, forward and backward peaks would be distorted and shifted in opposite directions, with $E{1/2}$ remaining practically constant.
-On the contrary, the observed rigid shifts, resulting in neatly different

-$E{1/2}$, could be described as $I{\text{config,north}}(E) = I{\text{config,south}}(E + \text{constant})$ (with "config" standing for the (R)- or (S)-configuration of the chiral film; "north" or "south" standing for the pole close to the electrode surface; and const = 0.15 or

-This article is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported Licence.

-Open Access Article.
-Published on 04 January 2019.
-Downloaded on 1/16/2019 10:08:38 AM

-0.46 V, accounting for the constant potential shift observed for Such considerations suggest to look for a rationalization of our c-PEDOT and oligo-BT2T4, respectively).

-DOI: 10.1039/C8SC04126A

-Figure 3.
-CV patterns recorded at 0.05 V s-1 for the Fe(III)/Fe(II) achiral couple in aqueous solution at hybrid ITO|oligo-(S)-BT2T4 interface, as a function of the applied magnetic field orientation (north-south vs south-north) and of the magnetic field strength.
+Fig. 3 CV patterns recorded at 0.05 V s-1 for the Fe(μ)/Fe(μ) achiral couple in aqueous solution at the hybrid ITO|oligo-(S)-BT2T4 interface, as a function of the applied magnetic field orientation (north-south vs. south-north) and of the magnetic field strength.

-experimental observations in terms of spin-resolved electron energy levels (or, from the electrochemical perspective, of spin-resolved electrochemical potentials48) as a function of the orientation of the external achiral magnetic field as well as of the configuration of the built-in chiral one of the enantiopure film, as follows (by steps of increasing complexity referring to the cases reported in Figure 2).
+Such considerations suggest to look for rationalization of our experimental observations in terms of spin-resolved electron energy levels (or, from the electrochemical perspective, of spin-resolved electrochemical potentials48) as a function of the orientation of the external achiral magnetic field as well as of the configuration of the built-in chiral one of the enantiopure film, as follows (by steps of increasing complexity referring to the cases reported in Fig. 2).